 Our newest Training endeavor is our dumpster fire prop.
 The dumpster was donated by Lieutenant Mark Moran and customized for live fire burns by Deputy Germaine and Chief Weston.
 Firefighters now get a chance to practice live fire scenarios using water, foam, pump skills and teamwork to extinguishing dumpster fires.

 Our Training Facility, although not the most modern facility, has been built with “PRIDE” and is used continually each week by our three Fire Company’s.
 We have also opened our doors to other Fire Departments that use the facility on a regular basis.
 This includes Plymouth Fire, Onset Fire, Wareham Fire, Plympton Fire, Hanover Fire, West Barnstable Fire, and the Plymouth County Rescue Training Association.

-Our new Maze Building is almost COMPLETE!
+Our new Maze Building is COMPLETE!